-The command defines a spatially extended source shaped as a spherical shell, centred at the x,y,z point defined by another BEAMPOS command with SDUM blank or = NEGATIVE.
-The particle direction or angular distribution are those defined by a BEAM or by another BEAMPOS card.
+The command defines a spatially extended source shaped as a spherical shell.
+The centre x,y,z of the outer and of the inner sphere, as well as the particle direction, must be defined by another BEAMPOSit command.
+The particle angular distribution, or lack of it, is defined by the BEAM card.